-"I grew up knowing that my parents were saving for my education in an RESP with Kaleido," says Vincent Laurion, now a shipping supervisor for a Quebec-based company, "this gift was priceless.
-I plan on having children of my own someday, and I too, will open an RESP with Kaleido to allow them the opportunity to pursue the career of their choice", concludes Vincent Laurion.
+"I grew up knowing that my parents were saving for my education in an RESP with Kaleido," says Vincent, now a shipping supervisor for a Quebec-based company, "this gift was priceless.
+I plan on having children of my own someday, and I too, will open an RESP with Kaleido to allow them the opportunity to pursue the career of their choice", concludes Vincent.

-The RESP is a very advantageous financial product given the generous grants offered to boost contributions.1 These grants, as well as the income generated by these and by the contributions constitute the amounts paid in the form of educational assistance payments (EAPs) to RESP beneficiaries pursuing eligible studies.
+The RESP is a very advantageous financial product given the generous government grants offered to boost contributions.
+In Quebec, these grants can represent up to $12,800* lifetime per child.
+These grants, as well as the income generated by these and by the contributions constitute the amounts paid in the form of educational assistance payments (EAPs) to RESP beneficiaries pursuing an eligible post-secondary education program.

 EAPs can be used to cover just about any type of education-related expense, from tuition fees to groceries.
-These can even be used to ensure transportation to and from school: "The school I wanted to go to was outside my home town, so I used my educational assistance payments to buy a reliable car and cover gas expenses," explains Samuel Roberge, who is currently pursuing industrial mechanic training in Windsor, Ontario.
+These can even be used to ensure transportation to and from school: "The school I wanted to go to was outside my home town, so I used my educational assistance payments to buy a reliable car and cover gas expenses," explains Samuel, who is currently pursuing industrial mechanic training.

-1. CESG: The Canada Education Savings Grant rate is 20% to 40% based on adjusted family net income.
+*CESG: The Canada Education Savings Grant rate is 20% to 40% based on adjusted family net income.
 The maximum CESG limits are set by the federal government.
 The annual limit is set at $600 and the lifetime limit is set at $7,200 per beneficiary.
-CLB: The Canada Learning Bond is offered for children born after December 31, 2003, for whom families receive the National Child Benefit Supplement (NCBS).
-Certain conditions apply; for more information, please contact one of our authorized representatives or refer to the Prospectus.
+CLB: The Canada Learning Bond is offered for children born after December 31, 2003, and whose family is financially admissible.
+Certain conditions apply.
+Check out our prospectus at kaleido.ca.